About

 As Victoria’s Parliamentary Secretary for Women’s Health, I’m working with our Health Minister to change that.

-This week we took a major step forward in our work to transform the way we treat women’s health in Victoria, with the 2023/24 State Budget committing $154 million to dramatically expand and improve services.
+In the 2023/24 State Budget, we took a major step forward in our work to transform the way we treat women’s health in Victoria by committing $154 million to dramatically expand and improve services.

-20 new comprehensive Women’s Health Clinics providing wrap around support for conditions from pelvic pain to menopause.
+15 new comprehensive Women’s Health Clinics providing wrap around support for conditions from pelvic pain to menopause, with 5 more to come including a girls and adolescence clinic at the Royal Children’s hospital.

-An Aboriginal-led Women’s Health Clinic to help ensure access to culturally safe care.
+An dedicated Aboriginal Women’s Health Clinic to help ensure access to culturally safe care.

 A Mobile Women’s Health Clinic to reach rural and remote communities.

-Supporting the creation of a Women’s Health Research Institute to bridge the knowledge gap on women’s health.
+Supporting the creation of a Women’s Health Research Initiative to bridge the knowledge gap on women’s health.

-An Inquiry into Women’s Pain Management to hear directly from Victorian women and improve patient care.
+An Inquiry into Women’s Pain to hear directly from Victorian women and improve patient care.

-Workforce scholarships to train 100 women’s health specialists.
+Workforce scholarships to train women’s health specialists to work in the clinics and hubs.

 10,800 additional laparoscopies to double this diagnostic treatment for debilitating endometriosis.